haysnairpa/ocr-fe/README.md

    - Open the table of content in colab, and navigate to cell with title "Flask Backend"
    - Start to Run the cells from there sequentially until the Flask server starts
    - Mount your Google Drive when prompted
+   - Ensure the Symbol Detection Models are accessible in your Drive
    - Note the ngrok URL displayed (something like `https://xxxx-xx-xx-xxx-xx.ngrok.io`)

 #### Symbol Detection Backend